kmauter/RankWebProject/README.md

 ## Stretch and QOL Features for Later
 - [ ] UNIT TESTS
-- [ ] Game creation includes choosing the submission limit
 - [ ] Owner can delete the game
 - [ ] Owner can set playlist name
-- [ ] Modify all popups to use main-content format (settings, game creation, game joining)
+- [ ] Modify settings popups to use main-content format
 - [ ] Upload Profile pictures for users
 - [ ] Detailed User statistics
 - [ ] Upload Game images for preview backgrounds?